dlarG/dlarG/README.md

 ### 🧑‍💻 About Me
 - 🌱 Currently learning **JavaScript** and expanding my coding skills
 - 🎯 Goal-oriented developer who loves building practical projects
-- 💡 Philosophy: *"If you can't decide, the answer is no"*
+- 💡 Motto: *"People only listen on what they wanted to hear."*

-- ⚡ Fun fact: I believe short-term pain leads to long-term growth
+- ⚡ I believe short-term pain leads to long-term growth

 ---